-If you've purchased or leased a defective automobile, you do have legal recourse under Florida's Lemon Law.
-Officially titled the Motor Vehicle Warranty Enforcement Act, the law provides arbitration for car owners with complaints, and can result in a full refund or replacement vehicle.
+If you've purchased or leased a defective automobile, you do have legal recourse under Florida's lemon law.
+The law provides arbitration for car owners with complaints, and can result in a full refund or replacement vehicle.

 You're on your own with a used car, however; the law applies only to the purchase or long-term lease of a new car.

-- The defect or condition must "substantially impair the use, value, or safety" of the vehicle.
+- The vehicle defect or condition must "substantially impair the use, value, or safety" of the vehicle.

 If the preceding conditions apply, mail a Motor Vehicle Defect Notification (MVDN) form to the manufacturer (not dealer) of your vehicle.
 The form must be sent by registered or express mail, with return receipt requested.
 This gives the manufacturer one final opportunity to attempt a repair or at least inspect the vehicle.

-If your request is granted, a hearing will be scheduled within 40 days.
+If your request is granted, a hearing will be scheduled.
 Be sure to compile written records and all documentation in relation to repairs, maintenance, and days out of service.
 You will be expected to provide proof of your claims.

-For more information about the Lemon Law and state arbitration, see Florida's Attorney General.
+For more information about the lemon law and state arbitration, please visit the website of the Florida's Attorney General.